opensensorhub/osh-js/Toolkit/Documentation/site/docs/tutos/osh-by-example.md

 ### Entity

 Another useful tool is the entity.
 You can associate sensors between them.
-For example, if you know that sensors are from the same hardware, it can be useful to associate the sensors each others.
+For example, if you know that sensors are from the same hardware, it can be useful to associate one sensor to each other.
 The entity is a simple way to do that:

 ```javascript